The Aboriginals of New Guinea and Small Islands Near Australia

 The Smithsonian Institution is accepting information provided by any Indigenous Peoples themselves that would like to share it, from around the entire world.
 The Smithsonian's aim is to build as full and correct a migration model as possible, including the information and oral histories of all Indigenous Peoples willing to supply then.

-Genetic Markers M and B in Aboriginals and Native Americans
+Genetic Markers M and B in Aboriginals and Native North Americans

 Both M and B Haplogroups represent the first peoples to migrate out of Africa, according to the Human Migration Program.
 Both groups are traced through the female line (mitrochondrial DNA or mtDNA)

-Haplogroup M (mitochondrial DNA) is found in substantial numbers of Aboriginals [especially in Australia, Papua New Guinea, Irian Java, the Philippines, New Zealand, and french Polynesia] and Native American Nations/Canadian First Nations ro together, Native North Americans.
+Haplogroup M (mitochondrial DNA) is found in substantial numbers of Aboriginals [especially in Australia, Papua New Guinea, Irian Java, the Philippines, New Zealand, and french Polynesia] and Native American Nations/Canadian First Nations.

-M is also found in Central Asia, where it is possessed by 10-15% of people, this population being related to Aboriginals and Native North Americans.
+M is also found in Central Asia, where it is possessed by 10-15% of people, indicating a population related to Aboriginals and Native North Americans.
 This creates a relationship between Central Asia and Aboriginals.

 Nations of Oceana